Builderall vs Clickfunnels – which is the better sales funnel software for internet marketing growth?

 Builderall’s 3+ Page Builders

-I’ve used multiple drag-and-drop website editors to build sales funnels, but honestly, building a simple lead generation (optin) funnel was a challenge with Builderall.
+I’ve used multiple drag-and-drop website editors to create sales funnels, but honestly, creating lead capture funnels was a challenge with Builderall.

 - Drag and Drop Pixel Perfect